ipatix/midfix4agb/README.md

 # midfix4agb

+## THIS PROJECT IS OBSOLETE.
+YOU PROBABLY WANT TO USE "midi2agb" directly

 "midfix4agb" is a utility program in C# I wrote to make inserting MIDI files into GBA games with the mp2k driver easier.
 This program is made to "post-process" a MIDI before isnertion.

 Features: